Dhul Hijjah 2026: 10 Days of Arafah and Their Significance

 Dhul Hijjah is an important time of spiritual renewal and worship.
 It’s also a time of increased charity and good deeds.

-As the ummah partakes in Dhul Hijjah in 2025, it’s important for Islamic organizations to streamline the process of giving back with convenient online and in-person fundraising solutions.
+As Muslims partake in Dhul Hijjah in 2026, Islamic organizations should offer convenient online and in-person fundraising solutions.

 Donorbox has helped more than 100,000 organizations – including Islamic organizations – raise a collective $3 billion and counting.
-From brand-aligned donation forms to peer-to-peer and crowdfunding, events, and in-person fundraising solutions, our powerful fundraising features make it easy to raise donations and fulfill your mission.
+Explore all the fundraising features that help organizations like yours raise more funds.

 Jamy-Lee has over 7 years of experience in copywriting and content marketing.
 With a background in volunteering, she now uses her passion for writing to help accelerate the all-important missions of nonprofits worldwide.